 ```

-`findAll()` and `findBy()` are merge-aware: they query DynamoDB and overlay pending local saves/removes before returning results.
-They still perform a DynamoDB query each time, and DynamoDB reads use the repository's normal consistency settings.
+Deferred `findAll()` and `findBy()` results account for pending local state. `findAll()` and `findBy()` with non-empty non-ID criteria query DynamoDB each time and overlay pending local saves/removes; `findBy([])` returns `[]` without an AWS request.
+DynamoDB reads use the repository's normal consistency settings.
+For an ID-constrained `findBy()`, pending removals are excluded, managed and staged models are resolved locally, and only unresolved ids are fetched from DynamoDB.
 Deferred mode makes this repository's staged changes visible; it does not make broad projection queries transactional or globally fresh.

-`findBy()` remains available for Broadway compatibility and small read-side collections.
-Do not use it as a write-side invariant or duplicate guard during command handling, seeding, or projection rebuilds.
+`findBy()` remains available for Broadway compatibility.
+Its non-ID form is intended for small read-side collections because it performs the full-partition work described above.
+Do not use `findBy()` as a write-side invariant or duplicate guard during command handling, seeding, or projection rebuilds.
 Model those cases as deterministic lookup read models and query them with `find($id)`.

 The identity map is scoped to the deferred repository instance.
 It can return a cached model even if another process changes DynamoDB while the deferred repository is still open.
 Keep deferred repositories short-lived around a replay, seed, or console unit of work, and call `clear()` before reusing one across independent work.
 For long replays or seeds, use explicit `flush(); clear();`checkpoints when managed objects are no longer needed.